PSP-Archive/PSP-MAME4ALL/README.md

 ## Supported games

 There are 1204 different supported romsets.
-For more details, see "gamelist.txt" file within the release.
+For more details, see the [gamelist.txt](https://github.com/PSP-Archive/PSP-MAME4ALL/blob/main/data/gamelist.txt) file within the release.
 Games have to be copied into the /roms/ folder.

 ### ROM names

 Folder names or ZIP file names are listed on "gamelist.txt" file.

 Romsets have to be MAME 0.34 final version ones (December 1998), but there are also some new added romsets from later MAME versions, as well as modified romsets.

-Please use "clrmame_roms.dat" file to convert romsets from other MAME versions to the ones used by this version for GP2X, using ClrMAME Pro utility.
+Please use the [clrmame_roms.dat](https://github.com/PSP-Archive/PSP-MAME4ALL/blob/main/data/clrmame_roms.dat) file to convert romsets from other MAME versions, by using the ClrMAME Pro utility.

-NOTE: File and directory names in Linux are case-sensitive.
-Put all file and directory names using low case!.
+NOTE: File and directory names are case sensitive.
+Put all file and directory names in lower case.

 ## Controls